Small Scale – The regional solution for liquefied gas distribution

-The natural geographies for this concept are developing economies, where the availability of electricity and energy are key enablers for sustainable growth.
-In short, Small Scale LNG is an innovative and cost-effective means of getting gas to stranded customers, and thereby making the most environmentally friendly fossil fuel available to these markets.
+The natural geographies for this Small-Scale concept are developing economies, where the availability of electricity and energy are key enablers for sustainable growth.
+In short, Small Scale is an innovative and cost-effective means of getting gas to stranded customers, and thereby making the most environmentally friendly fossil fuel available to these markets.

 Norgas focus areas